Generic selectors

 From the North

 Follow the M1 Southbound past Dublin Airport, the road then becomes the N1 at Santry.
 Keep following the N1 towards Dublin City Centre.
-You will see the entrance gates to Tolka Park on the right hand side.
+You will see the entrance gates to Tolka Park on the right-hand side.

 From the West

 Follow the N4 from Lucan towards the western suburbs of Dublin.
-At the M50 Junction 7 join the motorway and head north, exiting at Junction 6.
+At the M50 Junction 7, join the motorway and head north, exiting at Junction 6.
 Turn right and head towards Dublin on the N3 Navan Road.
-You will see Phoenix Park on the right hand side then as the road kinks round to the left you will then see the spire of St Peters Church on the right hand side with the floodlights of Bohemian’s Dalymount Park on the left.
-Continue over the next crossroads then at the following crossroads turn left onto the N1 Drumcondra Road Lower, passing beneath the railway bridge of Drumcondra Station.
-Turn right onto Richmond Road.
-Tolka Park is on the right hand side with turnstiles for all parts of the ground at the rear of the barrel roofed old Main Stand.
+You will see Phoenix Park on the right-hand side.
+As the road kinks around to the left, you will see the spire of St. Peter’s Church on the right-hand side, with the floodlights of Bohemian’s Dalymount Park on the left.

 From the South